DakotaK-/CoffeePi/README.md

 It will install all files in to your home directory located in ~/brewPi It will also ask you what BCM pin.

-**Please note that it will install custome commands in your ~/.bashrc file, however they do not currently work!**

 Now all you need to run whenever you want to brew coffee is ~/brewPi/brewScripts/brewLauncher.py

-**I plan to move the launcher to a better place, or to fully implement custome commands to be ran from anywhere.**

 ### Usage